European shares hit 7-year high as Italian banks rally

 * Italian co-operative banks boosted by reform hopes

-LONDON/PARIS, Jan 19 European shares hit a seven-year high on Monday, rising for a third day as Italian banks rallied on the prospect of a corporate governance revamp, and Swiss stocks clawed back some of last week's losses.
+PARIS/LONDON, Jan 19 European shares hit a seven-year high after rising for a third day on Monday as Italian banks rallied, boosted by the prospect of a significant corporate governance revamp, and Swiss stocks clawed back some of last week's losses.

 Broader market sentiment has been supported by expectations the European Central Bank will on Thursday unveil plans to buy sovereign bonds to try to fight deflation and revive growth.